jstat/jstat/doc/md/core.md

 ### map( func )

-Map a function to all values and return a new object.
+Maps a function to all values and return a new object.

 **map( array, fn )**